 However, jazz itself was here to stay.
 This first recording let the world know that jazz had arrived.
 It also had a great influence on the genre itself as other bands did their best to sound similar to what the world could now hear on the phonograph.
 The world was changing in many ways, and jazz was woven into the fabric of these shifting attitudes.
 Even the way people enjoyed music was changing.
 Up until 1910 the popularity of music was determined by the amount of sheet music a tune sold; by 1925 the popularity of a song was determined by how many recordings it sold.

 In the 100 years since this first recording, jazz music has become the quintessential American art form, and Pepper is celebrating its place in our history.
 Over the next few months, we’ll be honoring the great musicians who shaped jazz in all its forms.
 We will be posting about the evolution of jazz, pioneers of the genre, and its influence on our culture as a whole.
-Check back on our blog over the next few months, or subscribe so you never miss a thing.
 We hope you will join us in this celebration of American history and culture.

 We would like to extend a special thanks to Professor Robert Rawlins of Rowan University for his contributions to this article.